Snaakn/Kanban-Board/README.md

 # todolist
 This is my learning project for Vue 3 in Vite.
-I wanted to make a todo list app and it turned out to become a kanban board.
+I wanted to make a todo list app and it turned out to become a kanban board using vuedraggable@next and state management with Pinia.

 Currently it is only the front end for learning Vue.
 Later I want to build a backend as well using Spring Boot